rtierney123/CommunityFoodExperience/README.md

   + Wallet contains currency values, character information, and transportation ticket.
   + Nutrition information displays the current nutrition level and required nutrition.
   + Clock running, gameplay lasts 15 minutes.
+- Bug fixes made since the last release:
+  + None
+- Known bugs and defects -- you should also include here any functionality you promised the customer but is missing in the release:
+  + Drag and drop can duplicate items in store.
+  + Clock misbehaves after traveling to some locations.
 - Future features:
   + End game scene after player finishing the game with the survey link to ask player for opinion.
   + Tutorial scene to walk players through most complicated game logic.